jeandavid/jeandavid.github.io/README.md

 [jdpeirolo@gmail.com](mailto:jdpeirolo@gmail.com) |
 [+972-54-727-5464](tel:00972547275464)

-# Jean-David Morgenstern &ndash; Software Engineer
+# Jean-David Morgenstern &ndash; Mobile Software Engineer
 I thrive in a creative and vigorous atmosphere where my coding skills and interpersonal skills are put in action.
-I have spent the past 4 years designing and building apps from zero to launch.
+I spent 4 years designing and building apps from zero to launch, and now work on the mobile infrastructure @Houzz.
 This has given me experience with the entire life cycle of web and mobile apps, both on iOS and Android.
 From my entrepreneurial mindset I bring self discipline, courage, and open-mindedness, while my passion for coding remains constant.
 I write Swift code every day.

 ## Experience
+**Houzz | Mobile Infrastructure**
+My job is to enable our apps and engineering team to scale together.
+My work consists in fostering a modular architecture and in providing the tools to support it.

+*August 2019 &ndash; Present*

+**Houzz | Marketplace**
+- Visual Search: Design and implement our app visual search feature that enables user to take a picture of a furniture, crop and process the image and then shop for similar products
+- Comments Page: Refactor of comment list after thorough profiling that resulted in significant scrolling performance gains
+- Input Bar: Design and implement our new input bar that enables users to add text and attachments on top of the device keyboard

+*Oct 2018 &ndash; August 2019*

 **LobbyApp**
 Founder
 SaaS solution serving the public sector to boost civil engagement, LobbyApp provides government organizations with a cross platform push notification delivery system.